Miriam Forman-BrunellProfessor Emerita of History & Women’s, Gender & Sexuality Studies

 Professor Miriam Forman-Brunell, an historian of US cultural/social history, is the author and editor of eight books on the history of girlhood and dolls’ studies.
-Specializing in the history of girls and gender, childhood and youth, she teaches innovative online courses that utilize the digital humanities and material/visual culture methods to inspire students to think critically and creatively about the past.

-Dr. Forman-Brunell is a native New Yorker who earned her MA in Women’s History from Sarah Lawrence College (1982) and a Ph.D. in US History from Rutgers University (1990).
+Dr. Forman-Brunell is a native New Yorker who earned her M.A. in Women’s History from Sarah Lawrence College (1982) and a Ph.D. in US History from Rutgers University (1990).
 Before joining the UMKC History Department, she taught at Princeton University and Wellesley College.
 Her research has been supported by grants and fellowships from the: NEH, Woodrow Wilson Foundation, Smithsonian, Schlesinger Library, etc. She is Co-Director of Children & Youth in History, an NEH-funded online resource co-produced by the Roy Rosenzweig Center for New Media at George Mason University where she is also Affiliated Faculty.
 Forman-Brunell is on the editorial board of five journals, the executive board of Girl Museum, and is co-chair of The Girls’ History & Culture Network.

 B.A., Sarah Lawrence College (1977)